fortrabbit/help/docs/billing.md

 ### VAT Tax ID (VATIN) from clients in EU countries

-We recommend to enter your VATIN.
+We recommend to enter your VATIN (Value Added Tax Identification Number).
 This way you save upfront costs for VAT — reverse charge makes this possible.
-See this link:/billing-contact#toc-taxes[guide] to setup your VATIN with your Billing Contact.
+See [our guide](billing-contact#toc-adding-a-vat-in) to setup your VATIN with your Billing Contact.

 ### Currencies